jroesch/dda/resources/report.md

 studying Repa's design so the time was not a complete waste.
 As well general processes described in the authors' papers have helped inform our overall approach to the project.

-Having spent a lot of time attempting to implement our project on top of Repa we decided to change gears.
-We began investigating different sparse representations and looking around in the literature to see what had been tried.

 ## Sparse Matrices in Haskell
 At the same time we discovered that Edward Kmett an active member of the Haskell